 We are often asked questions concerning the activities and mission of the OABC, so here we address some of those most frequently asked.

 The Oman American Business Center (OABC) is an independent, private, not-for-profit business council of companies and individuals doing business in the Sultanate of Oman.
 The OABC is the official affiliate of the U.S. Chamber of Commerce in Oman, and part of the global network of American Chambers of Commerce.
 We rely solely on membership dues and activity fees and receive no government funding.

 Yes, OABC collaborates with other U.S. business groups active in the Middle East.
 We work alongside regional AmChams and business councils in the Middle East such as AmCham MENA.

-Please visit the OABC website and complete the online form found here, after which our Executive Director will contact you to complete the application process.
+Please visit the OABC website and complete the online form found here, after which our CEO will contact you to complete the application process.
 Membership fees can be paid anytime, as the OABC grants membership on a rolling basis.

 PREMIUM MEMBERSHIP @ OMR 1000 per year – American, Omani, or international companies that are licensed to do business in the Sultanate of Oman and want exclusive VIP benefits and preferential status.